ravenwits/mcp-server-arangodb/README.md

 - `arango_list_collections` - List all collections in the database
   - Returns array of collection information including names, IDs, and types

+- `arango_create_collection` - Create a new collection in the database
+  - Takes collection name as required parameter
+  - Optionally specify collection type (document or edge collection)
+  - Configure waitForSync behavior for write operations
+  - Returns collection information including name, type, and status

 ## Database Structure